35+ Calcium Rich Foods Your Child Should Try

 It depends.

-Look at your child’s medical circumstances, your family’s cultural practices, your child’s eating habits and food preferences (read: what he will eat), and other realities like your food budget when making nutrition decisions in your home.
+Look at your child’s medical circumstances, your family’s cultural practices, your child’s eating habits and food preferences (read: what they will eat), and other realities like your food budget when making nutrition decisions in your home.
+They all play out differently for every family.

 Milk may be part of a healthy diet, but dairy milk isn’t for everyone.
+However, calcium is for every growing child.

 Which Foods Have Calcium?

-In a study of children 2-18 years old, milk was the primary source of calcium, potassium, vitamin D in their diet.
+In a study of children 2-18 years old, milk was the primary source of calcium, potassium, and vitamin D in their diet.

-The following calcium-rich foods list shows the variety of foods high in calcium to help your child or teen meet his daily requirements.
+The following calcium-rich foods list shows a variety of foods to help your child or teen meet their daily requirements.
+What you choose to offer and how you combine them is up to you.

 How Much Calcium is in Spinach?